 * "Close Quarter Combat 7" or,

 * "Seal Team, Throat-slitter 6" or the,

 …or studying knife courses with crazy names.
 (Remember the more macho you really are deep down?
 The least you need to show it.)
-Its all fun and games with macho, militant knives until you actually use your "Klingon CQC De-Boweler" in a fight.
-Or have graduated knife courses with names like "Beserker," or "Destructo."
+Its all fun and games with macho, militant knives until you actually use your "Klingon CQC De-Bowelizer" in a fight.
+Or, you have graduated knife courses with violent names like "Beserker," or "Destructo."
+Or, you proclaim you are a "bastard child of the knife mafia."
 Worry about the name of your knife and the name of your knife course.
 Police and prosecutors will.
 They will take a hard look at the demise of your freedom.
 Please trust me on this.
-I have worked this cases.
-The name of your knife and the name of your knife course works for you or against you.
+I have worked these cases.
+The name of your knife and the name of your knife course, like your comments on social media, works for you or against you.
+Grow up.

-We spend a lot on special "fighting" knives.
-But we need to mention it is long known in law enforcement circles that simple kitchen knives of all sizes are used a lot – like in …70%, 80% or 90% – (I've even heard once 99%?) of all knife attacks in the civilized world.
+While we spend a lot on special "fighting" knives, we need to mention it is long known in law enforcement circles that simple kitchen knives of all sizes are used a lot – like in …70%, 80% or 90% – (I've even heard once 99%?) of all knife attacks in the civilized world.
 The rest of the world?
-Good chance you are going to be attacked by a knife-like, handy "tool" they use in the jungle, woods or fields.
+Good chance you are going to be attacked by a knife-like, handy "tool" they use in the jungle, woods or farm fields.
 Thereabouts.
-And then of course, there is the use of the "tactical knives" to take up the statistical slack.
-The military rarely uses a knife in combat and when it does, it won't be a kitchen knife.
+And then of course, next there is the use of the "tactical knives" to take up the statistical slack.
+The military rarely uses a knife in combat, but rather as a handy tool, and when it does, it won't be a kitchen knife.

 A police officer or detective doesn't say,

 "oh look, how cute.
 A harmless, fruit knife in a pomegranite."